 Here the use of technology and an optimised audit process is particularly useful.
 If the checking of the previous audit findings necessitates a complete rerun of the process – the site visits, field work, recalculation and reporting – it is unlikely to be viable.
 You are effectively doing the audit twice.

 Where technology has been put in place to collect and gather data, to analyse it and present the identified issues and performance metrics and control maturity, then it becomes a much simpler exercise to rerun.

-The Essential 8 Auditor can be deployed on site or a remote network, without the need for a consultant or audit and risk manager to visit that site.
-No security expertise is needed to deploy the solution; it can be installed and run by a network or system administrator locally.
+Essential 8 Auditor and SmartCheck for Ransomware can be deployed on site or on a remote network, without the need for a consultant or audit and risk manager to visit that site.
+No security expertise is needed to deploy the solutions; they can be installed and run by a network or system administrator locally.
 The gathered data can be reviewed off-line and extracted for additional analysis or report preparation.

-If you’d like to request a demo, find a reseller or ask a question, please contact us by clicking on the button below.
+If you’d like to request a demo or ask a question, please contact us by clicking on the button below.

 Read by directors, executives, and security professionals globally, operating in the most complex of security environments.